Basilica of Saint-Nicolas, Saint-Nicolas-de-Port: Background

 Nicolas became the patron saint of the Duchy of Lorraine.
 The current basilica was built in the 15th and 16th centuries and has fine Renaissance painted glass windows by Nicolas Droguet of Lyon, Valentin Bousch of Strasbourg, Hans von Kulmbach and Veit Hirsvogel from Nuremberg, Georges Millereau and other unknown artists, as well as 19th century replacements for lost glass works.
-It is a French Monument historique since 1840, and a minor basilica since 1950.
+It has been a French Monument historique since 1840, and a minor basilica since 1950.